 Application of the Residence Concept to Slender Mouse-ear-cress (Halimolobos virgata)

-Does the concept of residence under SARA apply to this species?
-No
+Does the concept of residence under the Species at Risk Act (SARA) apply to this species?

 No - the specific location occupied by an individual Slender Mouse-ear-cress plant is plainly a part of the general habitat of the species; there is no inherent feature of this area similar to a den or nest.